Livingston County Road Commission

 There is a downside, however, as vehicles travel over the new surface small rocks may come loose under the tires.
 When a motorist encounters a newly chip sealed road, which will be marked with “Loose Gravel” signs, the best preventative is to reduce the vehicle speed and keep plenty of distance from any vehicle in front of them.

 You should call our office directly at (517) 546-4250.
 We respond as quickly as we can.
 Many times road grading has to be postponed because of the weather.
 If the road is too dry or too wet grading has little affect other that to re-arrange dust or mud.

 Dust control operations and policies vary from county to county.
-The number and type of application are jointly decided by the road commission and townships.
-Typically townships share the costs of dust control with the road commission.
-Please contact your township for dust control applications.
+In Livingston County, the number and type of applications are jointly decided by the road commission and townships.
+In addition, townships share the costs of dust control with the road commission.

 We can try, and we do try, but, in the spring when the frost comes out of the roadbed, what was once frozen and solid turns soft and unstable.
 It will remain this way until the moisture comes out of the roadbed.
 The best cure for this is warm, dry temperatures and a good wind.
 If we attempt to haul gravel on top of this condition, it could turn it into a bigger mess.
 There is a saying in the trade that “adding a bucket of gravel to a bucket of mud just gets you a bigger bucket of mud.”
 There is much truth to this quip, as adding sand or gravel to fill a mud hole usually has little or no effect because the gravel ends up mixing with the mud, just making more mud and sometimes aggravating the problem as equipment stirs things up.